 The public disclosure requirements are a complement to the regulatory and supervisory requirements.
 Their aim is to increase market discipline by reducing information asymmetries.
-The micro-prudential regime requires disclosure of a broad range of items, mostly on (at least) an annual basis.152 Some micro-prudential disclosure requirements are particularly relevant from a macro-prudential perspective, such as capital buffer disclosures along with the geographical distribution of exposures, indicators of global systemic importance (as mentioned in Article 131(2) CRD153), asset encumbrance and market risks.
+The microprudential regime requires disclosure of a broad range of items, mostly on (at least) an annual basis.177 Some microprudential disclosure requirements are particularly relevant from a macroprudential perspective, such as capital buffer disclosures along with the geographical distribution of exposures, indicators of global systemic importance (as mentioned in Article 131(2) of the CRD IV178), asset encumbrance and market risks.